Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: The Efficiency-Fairness Tradeoff in the Fixed Model

+We simulate an idealized marketplace using the KuaiRec dataset, using these simulations to illustrate our fixed model theory.
+In the next section, we will reuse this framework to simulate the responsive model, evaluating how different prior-weighted rating systems might perform in a setting closer to practice.
+A supplement to our paper containing code, and step-by-step instructions on replicating our experiments, is attached in the submission.

-\textbf{Model calibration}.
-We perform a 60-40 train-test split on the products in the KuaiRec dataset.
-We use all available ratings data for products in the training set to calibrate the EB prior, and use the products in the testing set as the universe of products $V$ to run the simulation on.
-For the KuaiRec dataset specifically, we calculate $(\hat{\alpha}_{\textrm{EB}}, \hat{\beta}_{\textrm{EB}}) \approx (1.427, 0.592)$.
-We are interested in how estimated ratings for each product in the fixed model evolve \textit{over time}, as such, we fix a time horizon of $T=50$ for our simulations.
-At each timestep $t$, for each product $v \in V$, we return the $t$-th oldest review for $v$ from the KuaiRec dataset as our rating .
+\textbf{Model calibration.} To pick a prior shape ($\tilde{\alpha}, \tilde{\beta}$), we make use of the empirical Bayes (EB) method \cite{robbins1964empirical}, which provides an approach for computing an estimate of prior parameters across a population.
+We perform a 60-40 train-test split on the products in the our dataset.
+We use all available ratings data for products in the training set to calibrate ($\tilde{\alpha}, \tilde{\beta}$) using EB.
+The remaining 1,331 products (in the test set) are the universe of products $V$ on which the simulation is run.
+We are interested in investigating how ratings in the marketplace change over time, so our marketplace is simulated over time; we fix a finite time horizon $T$, and at each timestep $t$, either draw one review for all $v \in V$ in the fixed model, or draw one review for the specific $v \in V$ chosen by the consumer at timestep $t$ in the responsive model.

-\textbf{Prior strength $\eta$}.
-We investigate initial ratings parameters of the form $(\eta \hat{\alpha}_{\textrm{EB}}, \eta \hat{\beta}_{\textrm{EB}})$, for four different values of $\eta$ values of $\eta \in \{0,1,10,1000\}$.
-The first two $\eta$ values correspond to the sample mean estimator and the empirical Bayes (EB) estimator respectively. $\eta=10$ corresponds to a setting where the prior strength is difficult to overcome with ratings information when very few timesteps have passed, but the initial strength of the prior can be overcome in the amount of time available in the time horizon. $\eta=1000$ corresponds to a setting where the posterior is essentially equal to the prior throughout the entire duration of the simulation.
+\textbf{Fixed model parameters.} We set a time horizon of $T=50$, and run our simulations for four different values of $\eta \in \{0,1,10,1000\}$.
+The first two $\eta$ values correspond to prior-weighted rating systems under the sample mean estimator and the baseline empirical Bayes (EB) estimator respectively. $\eta=10$ corresponds to a setting where the prior is difficult to overcome in early timesteps, but eventually is shifted significantly by ratings data. $\eta=1000$ corresponds to a setting where the posterior is essentially equal to the prior throughout the entire simulation, i.e., ratings data is ignored.
+We ran all of our experiments (for both the fixed and responsive models) on an internally-provided computing cluster, where the compute power required for our simulations was negligible.